marek-mikula/laravel-console-events/README.md

 ## What is this package for? ##

-This packages allows you to use events that are triggered by the console.
+This package allows you to use events that are triggered by the console.
 The events are:

-`MarekMikula\LaravelConsoleEvents\Events\CommandErrorEvent` This events is being triggered every time the command throws and exception.
+`MarekMikula\LaravelConsoleEvents\Events\CommandErrorEvent` This event is triggered every time the command throws and exception.

-`MarekMikula\LaravelConsoleEvents\Events\CommandExecutedEvent`  This event is being triggered everytime before any command is executed
+`MarekMikula\LaravelConsoleEvents\Events\CommandExecutedEvent`  This event is triggered everytime before any command executes.

-`MarekMikula\LaravelConsoleEvents\Events\CommandTerminatedEvent` This event is being triggered everytime after any command is terminated
+`MarekMikula\LaravelConsoleEvents\Events\CommandTerminatedEvent` This event is triggered everytime after any command terminates.

 ## How to install this package? ##